Rescue of Sea Nymph: Aftermath

 Of the inconsistencies, the United States Navy stated that it doesn't investigate such incidents, while as of October 2017, the Coast Guard was still reviewing the case.

 Appel and Fuiava's story received enough attention that a tabloid published nude photos of the older woman from her time as a dominatrix in the 2000s.
 Furthermore, prior to ceasing contact altogether, Appel's family in Texas told her they didn't want her to return home.

 By mid-November 2017, both women were in New York City, having been flown there by Today.
 In an interview with The Guardian, they each expressed a desire to return to the sea, preferably aboard a recovered Sea Nymph.
 If Sea Nymph is unrecoverable, Appel cannot receive its insurance money because it was abandoned more than 400 mi from shore.
 Zeus and Valentine required vaccinations before they could return to Hawaii, but Appel left her wallet aboard the boat, and was running out of cash.
 Since the dogs could not return to Hawaii until December at the earliest, Appel and Fuiava were planning a trans-continental road trip saying, "Eventually, we're either going to find out my boat has been found or we're going to start working on a new boat […] We are incredibly appreciative of the navy, […] if I had it to do again, I would just keep going."

 During the 2017–2018 Volvo Ocean Race, Sea Nymph was spotted by Turn the Tide on Plastic on February 13 (UTC) during the sixth leg of the yacht race.
 Turn the Tide on Plastic was between Hong Kong and Auckland, approximately 360 mi east of Guam.
-Captain Dee Caffari described the abandoned boat as "sitting pretty low in the bow and her mainsail was washed over the side but the rest of her looked like she would make a nice cruiser."
+The captain, Dee Caffari, described the abandoned boat as "sitting pretty low in the bow and her mainsail was washed over the side but the rest of her looked like she would make a nice cruiser."
 In the interests of the race, Sea Nymph was left where it was found, "a hazard to shipping, a risk to islands, reefs and atolls and slowly not going anywhere."